sarg3nt/vault-training/09 Vault Security Model.md

 ### [Secret Zero Authentication Examples from Starbucks](https://www.hashicorp.com/resources/starbucks-secrets-at-the-retail-edge-with-hashicorp-vault)

-> **NOTE** There are several more patterns mentioned in the above article but I"m pasting the two I think will be helpful to us here.
+> **NOTE** There are several more patterns mentioned in the above article but I'm pasting the two I think will be helpful to us here.
 These would be in addition to the trusted orchestrator pattern (using Kubernetes to inject the secret-id at start up) and along with the CD pattern (having Jenkins inject a `secret-id` file).

 #### Client Pull